-Although there are many different kinds of crimes, criminal acts can generally be divided into four primary categories: personal crimes, property crimes, inchoate crimes, statutory crimes, and financial crimes.
+Although there are many different kinds of crimes, criminal acts can generally be divided into five primary categories: crimes against a person, crimes against property, inchoate crimes, statutory crimes, and financial crimes.

-Personal crimes are those that result in physical or mental harm to another person.
+Crimes against a person are those that result in physical or mental harm to another person.
 They can be divided into two main categories, forms of homicide and other violent crimes.
 Where the physical harm to another individual is so severe that it causes death, a defendant may be charged with any one of several types of homicide, including, for example, first-degree murder, voluntary manslaughter, or vehicular homicide.
-Conversely violent crimes, which are also very severe, include:
+Conversely, violent crimes, which are also very severe, include:

-Property crimes typically involve interference with the property of another.
+Crimes against property typically involve interference with the property of another party.
 Although they may involve physical or mental harm to another, they primarily result in the deprivation of the use or enjoyment of property.
 Many property crimes are theft crimes, including burglary, larceny, robbery, auto theft, and shoplifting.

 Inchoate crimes refer to those crimes that were initiated but not completed, and acts that assist in the commission of another crime.
 Inchoate crimes require more than a person simply intending or hoping to commit a crime.
 Rather, the individual must take a “substantial step” towards the completion of the crime in order to be found guilty.
 Inchoate crimes include aiding and abetting, attempt, and conspiracy.
 In some cases, inchoate crimes can be punished to the same degree that the underlying crime would be punished, while in other cases, the punishment might be less severe.